leolanese/Angular-Fetch-Search-Filtering/README.md

 - Reactive forms input value changes
 - Subscribe to API payload changes
 - Show Filter data based on search input term
 - Filtering: The end-point is already filtering depending on the user-input, but including the filter pipe in our template (countries$ | async | filter:searchFilter), Angular will apply the FilterPipe's transform method to the countries$ observable's emitted values.
 This means, that each time the countries$ observable emits a new array of countries, Angular will filter those (can be multiple) countries based on the searchFilter string using the logic defined in the FilterPipe.
+To test: input `UK` it should return only `Ukraine` then check for the console.
+You must see: `Filter pipe triggered:  true` once

 ## Different solutions to filter data based on search input